-“The one thing I still don’t get,” Dom said at lunch that weekend, “is why you Transfigured him into a teapot of all things!”
+“The one thing I still don’t get,” Dom said at lunch the next day, “is why you Transfigured him into a teapot of all things!”

 “Shh!”
 I whispered half-heartedly, trying to stop the tale of my teapot Transfiguration episode from spreading throughout the whole school.
-It’s funny; the weirder the news is the faster it travels at Hogwarts.
+It’s funny— the weirder the news, the faster it travels at Hogwarts.

 “I guess I just turned him into a teapot since teapots are relatively harmless.
-If I had turned him into a squirrel or something living he could’ve attacked me viciously.”
+If I had turned him into a squirrel or something living he could’ve retaliated viciously.”

 “Touché, my friend,” said Dominique wisely.